X-Men in television: Wolverine and the X-Men (2009)

 In 2008, Marvel Studios released a new X-Men animated show that featured Wolverine titled Wolverine and the X-Men.
 This series used a mesh of 2D/3D animation for characters and backgrounds.
 Avi Arad, CEO of Marvel Studios, stated "X-Men is one of Marvel's crown jewels and it makes sense to focus on the popular Wolverine character for our second animation project."
 The series debuted in the United States on January 23, 2009 and in the U.K. in February.
 It also aired in Latin America and Canada.
-The team consisted of Wolverine, Cyclops, Beast, Storm, Shadowcat, Iceman, Rogue, Nightcrawler, Angel, Jean Grey, Colossus, Forge, and Professor X. The show was cancelled just after one season due to financing issues.
+The team consisted of Wolverine, Cyclops, Beast, Storm, Shadowcat, Iceman, Rogue, Nightcrawler, Angel, Jean Grey, Colossus, Forge, and Professor X. The show was cancelled after one season due to financing issues.

 Marvel Anime: X-Men (2011)

 As part of a four-series collaboration between the Japanese Madhouse animation house and Marvel, the X-Men starred in a 12 episode anime series that premiered in Japan on Animax and in the United States on G4 in 2011.
 The series deals with the X-Men coming to Japan to investigate the disappearance of Armor.
-The antagonists are reported to be the U-Men.
+The U-Men are the main antagonists.

 X-Men '97 (2024–present)

-Set a year after the conclusion of The Animated Series—in which Xavier nearly died in an assassination attempt and was taken to space to be healed by the alien Shi'ar Empire—the X-Men face new challenges without Xavier, under the leadership of their former adversary Magneto.
+Set a year after the conclusion of The Animated Series—in which Xavier nearly died in an assassination attempt and was taken to space to be healed by the alien Shi'ar empire—the X-Men face new challenges without Xavier, under the leadership of their former adversary Magneto.

-In November 2021, Marvel announced that a revival of X-Men: The Animated Series, titled X-Men '97, was in production and set to air on the streaming service Disney+.

-set to be released on Disney+ in 2024 and will be produced by Marvel Studios.
-Beau DeMayo will serve as the head writer and executive producer for the upcoming series with several cast members from the original animated series are set to reprise their roles and will be joined by new cast.
-Original animated series director Larry Houston, and its showrunners and producers Eric and Julia Lewald are announced as the consultants for the upcoming series.
+In November 2021, Marvel announced that a revival of X-Men: The Animated Series, titled X-Men '97, was in production and set to air on the streaming service Disney+ in 2024.
+Beau DeMayo served as the head writer and executive producer for the series, with several cast members from the original animated series reprising their roles.
+Original animated series director Larry Houston and showrunners and producers Eric and Julia Lewald were announced as consultants for the series.

-It is set to premiere on Disney+ on March 20, 2024 and run for 10 episodes.
+The first season premiered on Disney+ on March 20, 2024 and ran for 10 episodes.
 A second and third season are in development.

 The entire cast of The Animated Series reappear as main characters.
-Dodd, Sealy-Smith, Zann, Buza all reprise their roles as Wolverine, Storm, Rogue, and Beast, respectively.
-At the beginning of the series Morph and Lucas Bishop also join the cast, voiced by J. P. Karliak (replacing Ron Rubin) and Isaac Robinson-Smith (replacing Philip Akin).
+Cal Dodd, Alison Sealy-Smith, Lenore Zann, and George Buza all reprise their roles as Wolverine, Storm, Rogue, and Beast, respectively.
+At the beginning of the series, Morph and Lucas Bishop also join the cast, voiced by J. P. Karliak (replacing Ron Rubin) and Isaac Robinson-Smith (replacing Philip Akin).